joshgerdes/jekyll-uno/_posts/2023-10-21-Monitor-Azure-LandingZones-with-AMBA.md

     .\Start-AMBARemediation.ps1 -managementGroupName $LZManagementGroup -policyName Alerting-LandingZone
     .\Start-AMBARemediation.ps1 -managementGroupName $pseudoRootManagementGroup -policyName Alerting-ServiceHealth

-You can check the Alert rules, in Azure Monitor:
+You can check the Alert rules in Azure Monitor:

 ![AMBA - Alert Rules](/images/posts/AMBA_AlertRules.png)

 > It won't deploy all alert rules unless you have the resources; an example is the Deploy VNetG Tunnel Bandwidth alert; the policy rule will only deploy if it matches:
-> The existence of a Virtual Network Gateway, with a VPN Gateway type doesn't include the MonitorDisable tag; if I were to deploy a VPN Gateway, it would create the alert rule for me.
+> The existence of a Virtual Network Gateway, with a VPN Gateway type, doesn't include the MonitorDisable tag; if I were to deploy a VPN Gateway, it would create the alert rule for me.

-Finally, if you want to clean up *(delete the resources)*, you can leverage the Start-AMBACleanup.ps1 script, it will leave the Resource Group, Alert processing rules and action group.
+Finally, if you want to clean up *(delete the resources)*, you can leverage the Start-AMBACleanup.ps1 script; it will leave the Resource Group, Alert processing rules and action group.